tmspzz/Rome/README.md

 ## The solution

 Use a cache.
-The first team member can build the framework and share it while all other developers can get it from the cache with no waiting time.
+The first team member (or a CI) can build the framework and share it, while all other developers can get it from the cache with no waiting time.

 ## Workflow